 There was ONE method of storing the bread that worked much better than everything I tried.
 And here it is.

 Yeah.
 Storing the bread in the bag it came from the bakery in.
 It was far and away the best method for storing the bread, lol.
+Another option along these lines is to store it in a paper bag at room temperature.

 The other way to go is storing your bread in a little antique contraption called a bread box.
 They have proper ventilation and are literally made for storing bread.
 They used to be popular back in the olden days but they're making a comeback.
 Why is this relic making its way back into kitchens?